netscaler/ansible-collection-netscaleradc/README.md

 | ADM Use Case | Configuration Examples |
 | ------------ | ---------------------- |
 | ADM resources | citrix\_adm\_application <br /> citrix\_adm\_configuration\_template\_facts <br /> citrix\_adm\_dns\_domain\_entry <br /> citrix\_adm\_login <br /> citrix\_adm\_managed\_device <br /> citrix\_adm\_mps\_agent\_facts <br /> citrix\_adm\_mps\_datacenter\_facts <br /> citrix\_adm\_mpsgroup <br /> citrix\_adm\_mpsuser <br /> citrix\_adm\_ns\_device\_profile <br /> citrix\_adm\_ns\_facts <br /> citrix\_adm\_poll\_instances <br /> citrix\_adm\_provision\_vpx <br /> citrix\_adm\_rba\_policy <br /> citrix\_adm\_rba\_policy\_full <br /> citrix\_adm\_rba\_role <br /> citrix\_adm\_service\_login <br /> citrix\_adm\_service\_logout <br /> citrix\_adm\_stylebook <br /> citrix\_adm\_stylebook\_lookup <br /> citrix\_adm\_tenant\_facts <br /> |

+## What if there is no module for your configuration?

+When there is no module that covers the ADC configuration you want to apply there are a few options that will allow you to still apply the configuration through an ansible playbook.

+### Use the citrix\_adc\_nitro\_request module.

+This a module that is a thin wrapper around the NITRO REST API.
+It provides a number of operations which it then translates into HTTP requests and provides the resulting NITRO API response in a well defined return value.

+You can find examples of using the module in this [folder](samples/nitro_request)

+### Use the citrix\_adc\_nitro\_resource module.

+The `citrix_adc_nitro_resource` module can be used to create, update and delete NITRO objects.

+It has the same base parameters as the other modules for connecting to the ADC.

+Its most important attributes are the `workflow` parameter which determines the execution of the module with respect to how the NITRO object will be created, updated or deleted and the `resource` parameter which contains the actual attributes for the NITRO resource.

+The workflows dictionaries published so far can be found [here](deps/workflows.yaml).

+Examples can be found in this [folder](samples/nitro_resource).

+Extended documentation can be found [here](https://netscaler-ansible.readthedocs.io/en/latest/generic_modules/nitro_resource.html).

+If an endpoint cannot be found in the existing workflows file please open an issue so that we can investigate if this endpoint is covered by the existing workflows and publish its dictionary.

+### Use the connection plugin with the `shell` Ansible module

+As a last resort the user can user the `shell` Ansible module along with the Citrix ADC connection plugin to issue `nscli` commands to the target ADC.

+This provides the least feedback but it is useful for one off configuration steps or when nothing else is applicable.

+> This requires password-less (SSH-key based) authentication.
+Follow [this article](https://docs.citrix.com/en-us/citrix-adc/current-release/system/authentication-and-authorization-for-system-user/ssh-key-based-authentication-for-system-users.html) to setup the ADC

+Examples can be found in this [folder](samples/citrix_adc_connection_plugin)

 ### NITRO API TLS